 Fanatec DD2 driver Installation

 I could not get the wheel to work with the driver at all.
 Firstly Windows wouldn’t detect the wheelbase in Fanatec’s wheel properties dialogue, *unless* I’d installed the driver without the Clubsport wheel attached.
 And no matter what I did, iRacing never felt right.
-When I have the time I’ll dissect what went wrong but for now, use this driver from the DD2 page on Fanatec.com:
+When I have the time I’ll dissect what went wrong but for now, use this driver from the downloads tab on the DD2 page on Fanatec.com:

 Once you have the drivers installed, the Fanatec wheel properties shortcut should appear on your desktop.
 Alternatively search for “game controllers” and the correct dialogue should open: